david-pace/wave-recovery-tool/README.md

 ## Authors

-Wave Recovery Tool is developed by David Pace &lt;dev@davidpace.de&gt;
+* The Wave Recovery Tool core is developed by David Pace &lt;dev@davidpace.de&gt;
-The Graphical User Interface is a contribution by DRCRecoveryData &lt;hanaloginstruments@gmail.com&gt;
+* The Graphical User Interface is a highly appreciated contribution by DRCRecoveryData &lt;hanaloginstruments@gmail.com&gt;

 ## Prerequisites